 Sigils are an amazing way to cast spells quickly and easily with very little fuss.
 As Frater U.D. puts it in Practical Sigil Magic, “The advantages of this method… are obvious.
 It is temptingly easy, and with only a little practice it may be performed at any time and at any place.”

 Once you’ve designed a sigil you can keep the design and reuse it as many times as you need, many witches find that they end up with a repertoire of tried and true sigils that they either keep readily available to copy and use from their phones or from memory.

 2. Written & Spoken Spells

 You could also empower your words in conversation.
 Going to a job interview?
 Pull a little sweetening magic into your words.
-Talking with a friend about your dreams?
+Talking with a friend about your dreams and goals?
 Add some intent behind your words so that your dreams will quicken into reality.

 Any kind of imaginative exercise can be turned into a spell and you don’t have to limit yourself to simple visualization.
 I know plenty of witches who can’t or don’t like to visualize so if visualization isn’t your thing, don’t sweat it!
 You could also imagine sounds, sensations, colors, concepts or anything else that you feel will bring about the result you desire.

 When casting spells this way it’s always best to get as specific as possible.
 The more thought and effort you pour into your imaginative spell the more power you give it and the better the result will be.